 |Vln.
 II||violin II||10-12|

 It is important to memorize the score order because many publishers do not print the names or even the abbreviations for instruments after the first page of a score.
 This could become confusing if instruments not used on subsequent pages are deleted from the score.
-The order, clef, and transposition are the only clues the conductor has at times to determine which instruments are playing.
+At times, the order, clef, and transposition are the only clues the conductor has to determine which instruments are playing.

-Mixed chamber groups usually follow the same order, omitting instruments no used.
+Mixed chamber groups usually follow the same order, omitting instruments not used.
 The order for standard chamber wind quintets is as follows: